We compiled the list of artists who created the designs of the coins and banknotes of Republic of Türkiye.

 10 and 5 Kuruş coins bearing the crescent and a star on their obverse were released.
 The circulation coins set of 1 Lira, 50, 25, 10 and 5 Kuruş gained a layout consistency.

-Designer of the 1934 100 Kurus silver coins.
+Ali Cemal was the designer of the 1934 100 Kurus silver coins.

-Nermin Faruki (1914 ~1991)
+Nermin Faruki (top)

 Nermin Faruki is among the first women sculptors of the Turkish Republic(*1).
 She submitted models for the coin design contest of 1934 and after the competition ended, she criticised the selected designs for not being contemporary.
 Her and Artist Ali Cemal’s comments were published in the newspapers of the period.